NorthStarUAS/aura-hardware-legacy/aura-board-v2.3/README.md

 I recommend you print out these instructions on paper and actually check off each step as it is completed.
 Some steps cannot be completed out of order!
-If you work carefully and don't need to resolve any major goofups, I think most people can do this assembly in 2-3 evenings.
+If you work carefully and don't need to resolve any major goof ups, I think most people can do this assembly in 2-3 evenings.

 ### Tools required